 Kingsley Marshall is Head of Film at the CILECT accredited School of Film & Television based within Falmouth University in the UK.
 The subject area consists of 28 staff working with over 300 undergraduates studying the Skillset accredited BA (Hons) Film degree, supplemented by a postgraduate community studying from MA level through to PhD.
 His research primarily orientates around the use of sound (including music and effects) in cinema and television.

 As a film practitioner, Kingsley focuses on the relationship between sound design and music composition for film, and the production of short and micro-budget feature films.
-He executive produced Wilderness (Doherty, 2017), written by Neil Fox, which won 11 awards at 16 international film festivals since making its premiere at Cinequest in 2017 and has co-produced Backwoods (Mackfall, 2018) with Neil Fox, currently in post-production.
-Over the summer of 2018, Kingsley began work as the music composer on a film project with director Mark Jenkin and production company Early Day Films, shooting Autumn 2018.
+He executive produced the feature Wilderness (Director: Justin John Doherty, 2017), written by Neil Fox, which won 12 awards at 16 international film festivals since making its premiere at Cinequest in California.

-Kingsley has delivered papers on sound design, music and filmmaking practice at conferences in Oxford, Princeton, Los Angeles, New York and as an invited speaker at the University of London.
-He has published some of this work in Presidents In The Movies: American History and Politics on Screen (Palgrave Macmillan, 2011), Watergate Remembered (Palgrave Macmillan, 2012), Kathryn Bigelow: Interviews (University of Mississippi Press, 2014), Brian Eno: Oblique Music (Bloomsbury, 2016), the Journal of Visual Arts Practice (2016) and the Musicology Research Journal (2017).
+Kingsley has delivered papers on sound design, music and filmmaking practice at conferences in Oxford, Princeton, Los Angeles, New York, Cremona, and as an invited speaker at the University of London.
+He has published some of this work in Presidents In The Movies: American History and Politics on Screen (Palgrave Macmillan, 2011), Watergate Remembered (Palgrave Macmillan, 2012), Kathryn Bigelow: Interviews (University of Mississippi Press, 2014), Brian Eno: Oblique Music (Bloomsbury, 2016), the Journal of Visual Arts Practice (2016), the Musicology Research Journal (2017) and Critical Essays on Twin Peaks: The Return (Palgrave Macmillan, 2018).

 For over twenty years, Kingsley has worked as an entertainment journalist contributing film, video game and music criticism, features, interviews and reviews for magazines worldwide, including Clash and Little White Lies magazines in the UK, Sabotage Times online & Magnetic overseas.